SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 In C and C++ there are two ways to pass some data to a function: *by value* and *by reference*.

-They are strictly related to *actual parameter* (or arguments) and *formal parameters*, though, so it's better to understand and distinguish them before going forward.
+Both of them are strictly related to the *actual parameters* (or arguments) and *formal parameters*, though, so it's better to understand and distinguish them before going forward.

 ## Parameter types